-Notably, he is a veteran of the United States Air Force, member of Kappa Lambda Chi Military Fraternity, Inc. and recognized by HIV Plus Magazine as one of the top 20 most amazing HIV+ people of 2018.
+Lastly, he is a veteran of the United States Air Force, member of Kappa Lambda Chi Military Fraternity, Inc. and in 2018 was recognized by HIV Plus Magazine as one of the top 20 most amazing HIV+ people in the nation.

 "Change does not roll in on the wheels of inevitability, but comes through continous struggle."
 Dr. Martin Luther King, Jr.